shubham-execideas/youuBlog/src/slider/preparing-you-for-a-new-care-model-.md

   - three
 sliderDescription: Our hyper-connected health cloud allows you to quickly build healthcare communities across any care continuum for the life of the patient.
-  Connect to any provider or care team seamlessly - in one platform - to manage your patient's progress with ease.
+  Connect to any provider or care team anywhere - in one platform - to manage your patient's progress with ease.
 Then, wrap it with the important revenue driving and outcome producing workflows.
 You'll be amazed how easy it is to build a thriving practice.